 A – Given Norgesic Forte per orem as now dose.

 R – Rated pain as 2 and able to walk on her own.

-Guidelines in charting
+Guidelines in charting for nurses

-1. Precision – As a nurse, precision is the key to clear understanding between colleagues as well the legalities that surround the charting.
+1. Precision – As a nurse, precision is the key to clear understanding between colleagues as well as the legalities that surround the charting.
 Being precise means being specific when it comes to describing the observations done, on the other hand, being accurate must also give factual and measurable units.
 The accuracy also involves the time element which an important part of sequencing the events.

 2. Objectivity – As a nurse, you are trained to use terms that stated objective data and not mere opinions.
 Viewpoints or hunches are not accepted in charting.
 This means you are trying to seclude your emotions from the observation.
 In this way, transparency can be achieved in documenting the happenings throughout the nursing care.

-Charting for nurses involves a lot terms that must be understood by the nursing community.
+Charting for nurses involves a lot of terms that must be understood by the nursing community.
 In charting, it is better for nurses to be accurate and precise in making observations as an effective tool in giving a holistic type of nursing care.